-93 - 100 EXCELLENT
+93 - 100 Excellent

-85 - 92 VERY GOOD
+85 - 92 Very Good

-75 - 84 SATISFACTORY
+75 - 84 Satisfactory

-74 and BELOW UNSATISFACTORY
+74 and Below Unsatisfactory

-Blow Dry Stylist Program Outline Hours Subject 175 hours Preclinical theory instruction in the sciences of anatomy, trichology, and chemistry as related to hairstyling; electricity and light; sanitation; disinfection; safety procedures related to the practice of hairstyling; and Maryland statutes and rules which pertain to the regulation of the practice of hairstyling; and elementary service skills.
-50 hours Theory instruction in applied science and skills in shampooing, scalp and hair conditioning, and hair styling.
-Client consultation and professional conduct.
-50 hours Shampooing, Conditioning and Scalp Care 75 hours Hair Styling 350 TOTAL HOURS Skill Total Hours (125) Theory Total Hours (225) The above hour requirements must be met by each student in each category.
+Blow Dry Stylist Program Outline Distance Learning Hours In-Person Hours Subject 80 hours 20 hours Theory instruction in the sciences of anatomy, trichology, and chemistry as related to Hairstyling; electricity and light; sanitation; safety procedures related to the practice of hairstyling; and Maryland statutes and rules which pertain to the regulation of the practice of hairstyling, and elementary service skills.
+45 hours 10 hours Theory instruction in applied science and skills in shampooing, scalp and hair conditioning, hair design and hair styling, Client consultation and profession conduct.
+10 hours 20 hours Scalp and Hair Conditioning 10 hours 25 hours Shampooing 30 hours 100 hours Hair Styling 175 175 Practical Skill In-Person Total Hours (175) Distance Learning Theory Total Hours (175) Total Distance Learning Hours Total In-Person Hours The above hour requirements must be met by each student in each category.